fantana21/CppProjectTemplate/README.md

 - Increase minimum required CMake version and get rid of some code that became obsolete because of that.
 - Use our private vcpkg registry.
+- Move project-independent CMake code to our [Infrastructure repository](https://github.com/fantana21/Infrastructure) and add it as a submodule.
+This makes it easier to maintain and improve the code.
 - Use [doctest](https://github.com/doctest/doctest) instead of
   [Catch2](https://github.com/catchorg/Catch2).
 - Support [ccache](https://ccache.dev/) and